Banks could benefit from investing in Puerto Rico. But few are doing it.

 “While banks might be interested in helping the island, many don’t have relationships in the community,” said Cruz.
 “So, the New York Fed program is working on elevating the stories of different organizations that could be lead to CRA-eligible investments and partnerships.”

-While banks normally have around 36 months after the official declaration of a disaster to make CRA investments in Puerto Rico, it's possible for the time frame to be extended if more banks continue to invest in ways that satisfy communities' needs, said New York Fed officer and director of the CoDeFi initiative Adrián Franco.
+While banks normally have around 36 months after the official declaration of a disaster to make CRA investments in Puerto Rico, it's possible for the time frame to be extended if more banks continue to invest in ways that satisfy communities' needs, said Adrián Franco, New York Fed officer and director of the CoDeFi initiative.

-Santiago Negrón said banks seeking to invest should not wait for a possible extension since President Donald Trump has voiced his opposition to giving aid to Puerto Rico in multiple occasions.
+Santiago Negrón said banks seeking to invest should not wait for a possible extension since President Donald Trump has voiced his opposition to giving aid to Puerto Rico on multiple occasions.

 “We’re running out of time," she added.
 "We don’t know if this administration would be open to renewing it."